svcadm restart svc:/network/tnctl

 Load all remote host entries in file into the kernel cache.

 Load just the global zone's MLPs from file into the kernel cache.
 To reload MLPs for a non-global zone, reboot the zone:

 See attributes(5) for descriptions of the following attributes:

 Trusted zone configuration database

 Changing a template while the network is up can change the security view of an undetermined number of hosts.

 The functionality described on this manual page is available only if the system is configured with Trusted Extensions.

 The tnctl service is managed by the service management facility, smf(5), under the service identifier:

-svcadm refresh svc:/network/tnctl
+svcadm restart svc:/network/tnctl